NREL/PIDG/README.md

 Note: all file pointers should be relative to whatever input files directory (`inputfiles.dir`) is defined to be.

 * `choose.input`: character, set to "raw.psse" or "pre.parsed".
-If `choose.input` == "raw.psse", the scripts will expect to read in a psse file, so the variable `raw.file.path` is required.
+If `choose.input == "raw.psse"`, the scripts will expect to read in a psse file, so the variable `raw.file.path` is required.
 If `choose.input` == "pre.parsed", the scripts will expect to read in csvs to define the base network, so the files `node.file`, `line.file`, and `generator.file` are required.
 	* to define network data with PSSE file:
 		* `raw.file.path`: character, set to path to PSSE file.
-Only used if `choose.input` == "raw.psse".
-PSSE file should be in v31 format.
+Only used if `choose.input == "raw.psse"`. **Format:** PSSE file should be in v31 format.
 	* alternate way of defining network data:
-		* `node.file`: character, path to csv that defines node data.
-Format: requires columns "Node", "Region".
+		* `node.file`: character, path to csv that defines node data. **Format:** requires columns "Node", "Region".
 Listed nodes and regions will be created, and nodes will be categorized by region.
-Optional columns are "Zone", "Voltage", and "Units".
-If "Voltage" does not exist, nodes will be created without a voltage.
+Optional columns are "Zone" and any other Node property (frequently: Voltage, Unit, etc).
+If "Zone" exists, Zones will be created and attached to Nodes.
 If "Units" does not exist, all Nodes will be created with Units == 1.
 A "notes" column may exist, which will not be used.
+Any other column (but "Ownership" for now) will be treated as a property of the Node and added accordingly.
+Blanks or values of `NA` in any column but "Node" will be ignored.

 The database is built starting with a PSSE .raw file.
 Other input .csv are used to supplement and build off of the PSSE database.
 See "REQUIRED INPUT FILES" (documentation not complete as of 4/10/16) section for more detail.